DanilZherebtsov/friendlyfred/README.rst

 * ``update_categories()``

-        Update the categories and subcategories stored in a local categories.py file.
+        Update categories and subcategories stored in a local categories.py file.
 This does not have to be done frequently, because presumably FRED categories are static.
-Last updated artefact is included at the top of the categories.py file and it increments with a new date if updated.
+Date of the last update is included at the top of the categories.py file, it changes to a new date if updated.

         Returns